saashd/todo-app/README.md

 #  Todo web app - MERN app

 This is a full-stack todo web app built using the MERN stack (MongoDB, Express, React, and Node.js).
-The client side of the app is built using React, Redux, TypeScript, and Material UI.
-The server side is built using MongoDB, Mongoose, and Express.
+The client side of the app is built using React, Redux, TypeScript, and Material UI and deployed on Netlify The server side is built using MongoDB, Mongoose, and Express and deployed on Heroku

 To start the server, go to the server directory and run: